 Aquila Racing Cars design competition entry by Adamo, featuring a single-seater mini race car concept.
 Collaborative design with Torben Nyegaard Poulsen, finalist among top seven entries, showcased at Aquila's exhibition in January 2014.

 In the next phase of the project, we had more time to refine the design and dive into the details.
-We thoroughly examined how other race cars are built and worked closely with an engineer to gain insights into aerodynamics.
-Among other things, we learned that an efficient front intake requires a well-placed exhaust point at the rear.
+We thoroughly analyzed how other race cars are constructed and collaborated closely with an engineer to gain deeper insights into race car engineering and aerodynamics.
+Among other things, we learned that an efficient front air intake requires a carefully planned exhaust point at the rear.

 The deadline for the second submission was January 3, 2014, but as both Torben and I planned to go on holiday starting December 17, we worked intensively to complete the project before then.
 We managed to finish and submit our design via email on December 17.